 Basset hounds are a favorite of many families, and for good reason.
 They have a beautiful, friendly face, and make great companions for both children and adults.
 But what else makes this breed so great?
 Let’s take a quick look at some of the many reasons why family pets are so popular with the Basset Hound breed.

 Dalmatians have a great sense of humor and love to jump around and play.
-They are easy to train and will quickly learn to obey their owners.
-Dalmatians are protective of the family and will quickly sound the alarm if they hear a strange noise or see a stranger in the yard.
-In general, Dalmatians are great pets for families with kids.
+They are easy to train and quickly learn to obey their owners.
+They are also very obedient and well behaved, and follow commands.

-Dalmatians are great with kids because they are very patient and protective of their owners.
-These dogs are even protective of their owners when it comes to strangers.
+Dalmatians are great pets for your family.
+These dogs are loyal, intelligent, fun, protective, and energetic.
 Dalmatians are fun because they are always ready to go on an adventure.
 Dalmatians are always ready to run and play.
-They are also great because they are very intelligent.

 Miniature American Eskimo’s are very loving and affectionate, and make great pets for families with children.
 The American Eskimo Dogs are also commonly known as Eskie.
 The American Eskimo is a loyal and friendly family dog that many families adore.